icgrp/ese532_handouts/_sources/hw6/homework_submission.md

         ```

     1. Read about kernel and host code synchronization from [here](https://xilinx.github.io/Vitis-Tutorials/2020-1/docs/host-code-opt/README.html#kernel-and-host-code-synchronization).
 Add a barrier synchronization for every ***8 tasks*** to your host code.
-    Only compile the host code, run it and provide a screenshot of the relevant section of vitis analyzer.
+    Build the project with the modified host code.
+Run it and provide a screenshot of the relevant section of vitis analyzer.

     1. Assign separate ports to the `mmult_fpga`.
 In the Assistant view on the lower left corner,
     ***hw6_fpga_system_hw_link***$\rightarrow$***Hardware***$\rightarrow$***binary_container_1***.
     Open Binary Container Settings, and in Compute Unit Settings, you can assign the ports.
     This will take about 30 minutes to build.
-Report the latency.
+Report the latencies.
 Provide a screenshot of the relevant section of Application Trace from Vitis Analyzer.
     Does assigning multiple ports on Ultra96 have any impact on your design?
     Save/Move the `hw6_fpga_system_hw_link/Hardware/binary_container_1.build` folder of the project to somewhere else before doing the next question.
     We will use the outputs from this question in the next part.